OpenNebula/vOneCloud-docs/source/explore/multi_tenancy.rst

 OpenNebula offers a powerful mechanism for managing, grouping and assigning roles to groups of users, ensuring they use of a slice of the cloud in a fully automated manner.
 Permissions and Access Control List mechanisms ensures the ability to allow or forbid access to any resource controlled by OpenNebula, being physical or virtual.

-OpenNebula keeps also a record of the comsumption of these resources as well as monitoring their state periodically.
+OpenNebula keeps also a record of the consumption of these resources as well as monitoring their state periodically.

 User & Roles
 ------------